-Development costs - website Useful life Finite (2012: Finite) Amortisation method used Amortised over the period of expected future sales (as recorded through the website) on a straight- line basis (2 to 5 years) Impairment testing Is conducted annually, with the volume of sales activity used as a measure of useful life.
+Useful life Finite (2013: Finite) Amortisation method used Amortised over the period of expected future sales (as recorded through the website) on a straight-line basis (2 to 5 years).
+Impairment testing Is conducted annually, with the volume of sales activity used as a measure of useful life.
 The amortisation method is reviewed at each financial year-end.
-Development costs - software Useful life Finite (2012: Finite) Amortisation method used Amortised over the period of expected time in which the software will be upgraded (2 to 5 years) on a straight-line basis.
-Impairment testing Is conducted annually, with the upgrade of software as a measure of useful life.
-The amortisation method is reviewed at each financial year-end.
+Development costs - so oftware Useful life Finite (2013: Finite) Amortisation method Amortised over the period of used expected time in which the software will be upgraded (2 to 5 years) on a straight-line basis.